Broken mirror pieces can be glued back together, but the cracks remain.

 Cursing in itself was a pagan act and if it did not hurt to see her mother this way, Marilyn would have teased her mum about the hypocrisy of her statement.

 “Mummy biko, biko.”
-Marilyn persisted, holding onto her mother tightly in an attempt to calm her.
+Marilyn pleaded, holding onto her mother tightly in an attempt to calm her.

 After a few more seconds of struggling, Helen slouched into Marilyn’s embrace and sobbed loudly.
 Gradually, she went still, her heavy breathing the only sign that she was conscious.